Joe Abercrombie: Bibliography

-The First Law
+The First Law series

 The Age of Madness trilogy is set in the same fictional world as the First Law books during an industrial revolution.

 Short fiction

-All short fiction is collected in Sharp Ends: Stories from the World of the First Law (April 2016).
-There are a total of 13 stories, of which five were original to the collection and eight previously published.
+All short fiction is collected in Sharp Ends: Stories from the World of the First Law (April 2016) and The Great Change (And Other Lies) (September 2023).

 "Tough Times All Over" won a Locus Award, and "The Fool Jobs" and "Some Desperado" received nominations.